-Cannabidiol (CBD) has become one of the most popular products in the entire cannabis industry, showing up in local coffee shops, pharmacies, and legal marijuana dispensaries.
+Cannabidiol (CBD) has become one of the most popular products in the entire cannabis industry, showing up in local coffee shops, pharmacies, and dispensaries.
 Despite the explosive popularity of CBD, there is still a lot of confusion about what CBD is and how it affects humans.
-For example, some may wonder: Can you overdose on CBD?

-In short, no. CBD is recognized as having a number of anti-inflammatory, anti-anxiety, and neuroprotective qualities, many of which can have positive effects on a broad range of health conditions.
-However, it's still important to fully grasp not only the positive ways CBD can affect you, but also any of the potential side effects that may accompany it.
+CBD is recognized as having a number of anti-inflammatory, anti-anxiety, and neuroprotective qualities, many of which can have positive effects on a broad range of health conditions.
+However, it's still important to fully grasp not only the positive ways CBD can affect you but also any of the potential side effects.

 Within the rapidly growing pet CBD market, products for our furry friends are especially popular, which has led many pet owners to wonder, can a dog overdose on CBD oil?
 According to the American Kennel Club, there is not a lot of definitive evidence on how CBD affects dogs.

-Anecdotal evidence suggests that CBD oil can help treat pain and seizures in dogs, and that it has beneficial anti-inflammatory, anti-nausea, anti-anxiety, and anti-cancer properties, just as has been observed in humans.
+Anecdotal evidence suggests that CBD oil may help treat pain and seizures in dogs and that it has beneficial anti-inflammatory, anti-nausea, and anti-anxiety properties, just as has been observed in humans.
 CBD may also help improve appetite and promote heart health in dogs, and many CBD-infused dog treats and CBD oil for dogs are readily available on the market.

 So far, anecdotal evidence suggests that side effects of CBD overconsumption by dogs include dry mouth, lower blood pressure, and drowsiness.
 Without definitive evidence, it's hard to say whether dogs can overdose on CBD.
 Recognizing that “we do not know what size dosage would be toxic,” the American Kennel Club suggests “to start out with small amounts and then closely monitor the effects” to make sure you don't inadvertently give your dog too much CBD.

 To avoid side effects with any medication, it's important to take the smallest effective dose.
 So far, scientific research has not pinpointed any clear limits to how much CBD is too much.
-Dosages in studies cover a very broad range, from as little as 1 milligram to as much as 1,500 milligram per day.
-So far, none have been identified as hazardous, but it is possible to abuse cannabis and you should seek medical intervention if CBD is interfering with how you function in daily life.
+Dosages in studies cover a very broad range, from as little as 1 milligram to as much as 1,500 milligrams per day.
+Currently, no dosage has been identified as hazardous, but it is possible to abuse cannabis and you should seek medical intervention if CBD is interfering with how you function in daily life.

-Fortunately, you can test CBD confidently since you know you can't really overdose or get sick from taking too much of it.
-Instead, you can focus on figuring out how much CBD will give you the type of experience and health benefits you're after.
+Fortunately, you can experiment with CBD confidently knowing you are unlikely to overdose or get sick from taking too much.
+Instead, you can focus on figuring out the lowest dose of CBD that will give you the type of experience and health benefits you seek.

-It's recommended that first-time users start with a minimal dose (as small as one drop of oil or 5 milligrams per day) and gradually increase the dosage over time, while paying attention to the effects produced by different amounts.
+First-time consumers should start with a minimal dose (as small as one drop of oil or 5 milligrams per day) and gradually increase the dosage over time while paying attention to the effects of different amounts.
 This process should be continued until the most effective dosage for your specific condition or ailment is achieved.

-If you hit a point where you don't feel significantly better by adding to your dosage, or you feel worse or experience fatigue, then stop there and scale back your dosage a bit and you should be at your optimal dosage.
+If you reach a point where you don't feel significantly better by adding to your dosage, or you feel worse, then scale back the CBD and discuss your dosing options with your physician.